shingyipcheung/rank-pairing-heaps/README.md

 * [std::priority_queue](http://www.cplusplus.com/reference/queue/priority_queue/) does not support the decrease-key operation.
 * [Fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap) is theoretical fast only
 * The-state-of-art heap
-* Looking for a efficient decrease_key operation in pathfinding which is better than practical [d-ary heap](https://en.wikipedia.org/wiki/D-ary_heap) and [pairing heap](https://en.wikipedia.org/wiki/Pairing_heap)
+* Looking for an efficient decrease_key operation in pathfinding which is better than practical [d-ary heap](https://en.wikipedia.org/wiki/D-ary_heap) and [pairing heap](https://en.wikipedia.org/wiki/Pairing_heap)

 In game development, [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) is a standard shortest path algorithm.
 You can download this repository to build the solution and run the demo of A* pathfinding using rp-heap in MSVC.

 ### Usage
 The implementation mimics STL containers and provides **STL-like** member functions.
-You can simply download this header file:
+To use it, simply include this header file **rank_pairing_heaps/astarheap/rp_heap.h**

-**rank_pairing_heaps/astarheap/rp_heap.h**
+##### Basic member functions
 ```C++
 // make heap
 rp_heap(const _Pr& _Pred = _Pr());